IASME

-IASME Governance is an Information Assurance standard that is designed to be simple and affordable to help improve the cyber security of Small and medium-sized enterprises (SMEs).
+IASME Governance (/aɪˈæzmi/ eye-AZ-mee) is an information assurance standard that is designed to be simple and affordable to help improve the cyber security of Small and medium-sized enterprises (SMEs).

 The IASME Governance technical controls are aligned with the Cyber Essentials scheme and certification to the IASME standard includes certification to Cyber Essentials.
-The IASME Governance standard was developed in 2010 and has proven to be very effective at improving the security of supply chains for large organisations..
+The IASME Governance standard was developed in 2010 and has proven to be very effective at improving the security of supply chains for large organisations.
 The standard maps closely to the international ISO/IEC 27001 information assurance standard.